 We also talk a lot about skills that can be learned to help with coping.
 There are four sets of skills which are focused on in DBT – mindfulness, interpersonal effectiveness, emotion regulation, and distress tolerance.

 Mindfulness is an important piece of DBT treatment.
-Often I start sessions with a mindfulness exercise that I engage in with my client.
-This can look differently depending on the best fit for the client, but a simple example would be focusing on the breath for a few minutes with the goal of focusing on the present moment in an intentional and non-judgmental way.
-Additionally, we talk about using mindfulness to stay in the present moment and how being better able to stay in the present (rather than the past or the future where we tend to be focused when struggling with intense emotion) can help us to cope more effectively.
+The goal of mindfulness is to focus on the present moment in an intentional and non-judgmental way.
+Using mindfulness to stay in the present moment, rather than the past or the future where we tend to be focused when struggling with intense emotion, can help us to cope more effectively.
 We also discuss the benefits of seeing all experiences – thoughts, feelings, situations – as temporary.
 We can cope with anything, essentially, for a little bit of time but it is harder to cope when we feel like something lasts forever.

 Interpersonal effectiveness speaks to the fact that often, when we struggle with emotions, we also struggle in relationships.
-We all have had the experience of being angry about something that happened earlier in the day and taking it out on friends or family.
-Or snapping at somebody because we are anxious about what is coming next.
 In DBT, we learn skills for identifying our intention in interactions with others and then acting accordingly.
 This often involves discussing ways to be more assertive, set boundaries and limits with others, ask for what we need, say no when we want or need to do so, or maintain our sense of self-respect when someone is being disrespectful or abusive to us.

 Emotion regulation skills in DBT focus on ways to stabilize your mood or change your mood when it is not feeling helpful.
 Some of the skills are more preventative – looking at how our diet, exercise, sleep, physical health, etc impact our emotional health or increasing the amount of positive events in your life.
-Other skills are more “in the moment” skills including learning how to identify if thoughts or feelings fit the facts of a situation, acting opposite to how our emotion tells us to act – for example approaching something we are tempted to avoid, or learning to be mindful of emotions (sitting with the emotion in a way which reduces our suffering.)
-One of the features of DBT which I focus on in this area is the idea that there are no good or bad emotions.
+Other skills are more “in the moment” skills including learning how to identify if thoughts or feelings fit the facts of a situation, acting opposite to how our emotion tells us to act – for example approaching something we are tempted to avoid.
+One of the features of DBT is the idea that there are no good or bad emotions.
 Emotions are just emotions.
 They are information.
 When we begin to relate to them in this way it helps us to feel less controlled by our emotions and more capable of identifying the cause and finding a solution rather than getting stuck.
 These skills may help change how likely we are to feel emotionally overwhelmed or may help us to cope when we do feel overwhelmed.

 Lastly, distress tolerance skills are intended to help in moments of crisis.
-When experiencing intense emotions one of the most common things I hear as a therapist is that at a certain point it is “impossible” to use skills.
+When experiencing intense emotions one of the most common things clients will express is that at a certain point it is “impossible” to use skills.
 Sometimes when that happens it is a sign that distress tolerance skills will be more helpful.
 In those situations, we discuss skills like distraction, relaxation/soothing activities, use of imagery, ways to reduce physical symptoms of intense emotions, and ways to sit with the emotion without making things worse.

 Another important distress tolerance skill is radical acceptance – or the idea of accepting what we cannot change rather than fighting reality and experiencing more suffering as a result.
-This is a big concept, and one that requires revisiting many times, in my experience, before clients begin to feel comfortable with it.
-However, clients often report that this is a concept and practice which helps them relate to their problems in a different way and has, in turn, lead them down a more positive path.
+This is a big concept, however, clients often report that this is a concept and practice which helps them relate to their problems in a different way and has, in turn, led them down a more positive path.

 Absolutely!
-I have worked with many clients who stated that, while it does take some time to learn DBT and a commitment to practicing the new skills at home over time, DBT has significantly changed their outlook on their struggles and has allowed them to move forward in a new direction in their lives from a more confident and capable place.
+While it does take some time to learn DBT and a commitment to practicing the new skills at home over time, DBT has significantly changed people’s outlook on their struggles and has allowed them to move forward in a new direction in their lives from a more confident and capable place.
 In fact, many clients who come for DBT therapy have been through many other types of therapy before and have not found the relief they were looking for but find DBT to be more effective.

-I personally believe that DBT skills are life skills.
+We at CCC believe that DBT skills are life skills.
 Some of us learned these skills at some point along the way while others of us weren’t able to learn those skills.
-I believe that everyone is capable of learning DBT skills and has the potential to benefit from improved mental health through use of these skills.
-In my practice, I blend DBT treatment with other models depending on the best fit for the person.
+We believe that everyone is capable of learning DBT skills and has the potential to benefit from improved mental health through use of these skills.
+Our therapists blend DBT treatment with other models depending on the best fit for the person.
 Some clients may not benefit most from DBT in which case it may be less of a focus.
 Other clients benefit from an increased focus on DBT.
 It just depends.
-I work closely with clients to identify the best use of DBT skills for their specific situation and needs.
+We work closely with clients to identify the best use of DBT skills for their specific situation and needs.

-If you are interested in finding out more about DBT therapy and how it might be helpful to you, please reach out to me to see about scheduling an appointment.
-Whether it is with me or one of my trusted colleagues at Clinical Care Consultants’ Inverness or Arlington Heights IL office, someone will be there for you (or your loved one) to help you resolve the problems that are causing so much suffering.
+If you are interested in finding out more about DBT therapy and how it might be helpful to you, please reach out to see about scheduling an appointment.
+Please view our clinician profiles at Clinical Care Consultants’ Inverness or Arlington Heights IL office to see who will be your best fit.
+Someone will be there for you (or your loved one) to help you resolve the problems that are causing so much suffering.